NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_How-We-Operate/01-training-guidelines.md

 Shortly after the event, you should  **meet with all trainers** involved and **gather their feedback**.
 Collect points that should be improved for the next course of this kind and document them in an appropriate way, so that you find them quickly for the next time.
-Also evaluate important points from the feedback survey once you have the results.
+Also, evaluate important points from the feedback survey once you have the results.

 Finally, you should consider to **share any teaching materials**